Around 200 BCE, the renowned Greek poet Callimachus created the first bibliography ever; arranging and documenting Greek literature up to that time.

 A bibliography is a list of sources (books, articles, etc.), just like the ones you’ll find in any essay or scholarly article.

 However, an annotated bibliography is different.
-It is distinguished by the fact that each source is followed by an annotation from the author.
+It is distinguished by the fact that an annotation from the author follows each source.

 This format allows the reader to conclude whether the source is relevant and accurate.